journy-io/wordpress/readme.txt

 == Changelog ==

 = 1.0.49 =
-* Set default to production
+* Set default to production and change plugin version in code

 = 1.0.40 =
 * contact Form 7 events